When your Trust Deed comes to an end, your Trustee will issue what’s known as a ‘letter of discharge’.

 So severe are some people’s financial difficulties, that if minimum payments were made only; it may take them longer than two decades to clear their outstanding debts.

 If you’re struggling with debts and making minimum payments to debts such as credit cards, you may regard protecting your credit score as being more important to you than dealing with the debts you have.
 This isn’t uncommon.
-Debt carries a stigma and a

-However, anyone pondering the pros and cons of the impact of entering a debt management solution may have on their credit score after a Trust Deed finishes should look towards the long term outlook and whether it’s better to essentially press the restart button, or continue on alone waiting for a solution to present itself in another form.
+However, anyone pondering the pros and cons of the impact of entering a formal debt management solution may have on their credit score after a Trust Deed finishes should look towards the long term outlook and whether it’s better to essentially press the restart button, or continue on alone waiting for a solution to present itself in another form.

 Want Free Trust Deed Advice?